William O. Douglas: Judicial philosophy

 In 1944, Douglas voted with the majority to uphold the wartime internment of Japanese Americans in Korematsu v.
-United States after having initially planned to dissent, a vote he later regretted, but, over the course of his career, he grew to become a leading advocate of individual rights.
-He was suspicious of majority rule as it related to social and moral questions, and frequently expressed concern about forced conformity with "the Establishment".
-For example, Douglas wrote the decision in Griswold v.
-Connecticut (1965) in stating that a constitutional right to privacy forbids state contraception bans because "specific guarantees in the Bill of Rights have penumbras, formed by emanations from those guarantees that help give them life and substance."
+United States after having initially planned to dissent, a vote he later regretted.
+Over the course of his career, he grew to become a leading advocate of individual rights.
+He was suspicious of majority rule as it related to social and moral questions, and he frequently expressed concern about forced conformity with "the Establishment".
+For example, Douglas wrote the opinion in Griswold v.
+Connecticut (1965), which stated that a constitutional right to privacy forbids state contraception bans because "specific guarantees in the Bill of Rights have penumbras, formed by emanations from those guarantees that help give them life and substance."
 That went too far for Hugo Black, who dissented in Griswold despite having been allies with Douglas.
 Justice Clarence Thomas would years later hang a sign in his chambers reading, "Please don't emanate in the penumbras."
 Conservative Judge Robert Bork had no objection to the concept of penumbras, writing, "There is nothing exceptional about [Douglas's] thought, other than the language of penumbras and emanations.
 Courts often give protection to a constitutional freedom by creating a buffer zone, by prohibiting a government from doing something not in itself forbidden but likely to lead to an invasion of a right specified in the Constitution."
 Prof. David P. Currie of the University of Chicago Law School called Douglas's Griswold opinion "one of the most hypocritical opinions in the history of the Court."

 Douglas and Black also disagreed in Fortson v.
 Morris (1967), which cleared the path for the Georgia State Legislature to choose the governor in the deadlocked 1966 race between Democrat Lester Maddox and Republican Howard Callaway.
 Whereas Black voted with the majority under strict construction to uphold the state constitutional provision, Douglas and Abe Fortas dissented.
 According to Douglas, Georgia tradition would guarantee a Maddox victory but he had trailed Callaway by some 3,000 votes in the general election returns.
 Douglas also saw the issue as a continuation of the earlier decision Gray v.
 Sanders, which had struck down Georgia's County Unit System, a kind of electoral college formerly used to choose the governor.
 According to political scientists Andrew D. Martin and Kevin M. Quinn, he was by far the most liberal justice in the history of the Supreme Court with a Martin-Quinn score of -8 at his most liberal.
 He voted to strike down the death penalty in Furman v.
-Georgia, believed bans on the sale of hard-core pornography and advocacy of violent revolution to be unconstitutional, argued that the environment should be granted legal personhood, tried to declare the Vietnam War unconstitutional because Congress had never declared war, and generally showed an uncompromising defense of individual rights from which even stalwart liberals Brennan and Marshall shied away.
+Georgia, argued that the environment should be granted legal personhood, tried to declare the Vietnam War unconstitutional because Congress had never declared war, and generally showed an uncompromising defense of individual rights from which even stalwart liberals Brennan and Marshall shied away.